tinyCodersDen/Curiosity-Pictures/README.md

 # Curiosity-Pictures
-This is a flask app that shows all of the Mars Curiosity Rover's pictures according to the date.
+In here, you will see a website that shows the pictures of the Mars Curiosity Rover as per the date.
+Download the templates folder and the Curiosity Rover.py.
+Then register for an api key [here](api.nasa.gov).
+After that, you will have an api key that you can use, paste it into the "YOUR API KEY HERE" section.
+Then, simply run your Curiosity Rover.py, and you will see the website!